mozilla-l10n/localizer-documentation/src/webprojects/sumo.md

 ## Testing

-On Thursdays, SUMO developers perform synchronization so localized content is ready on staging for testing.

-On Mondays, SUMO developers perform synchronization so:

-* New strings from code and database edits are merged into the sumo-l10n repository and become available in Pontoon for translation.
+On Wednesdays, SUMO developers extract new strings from code and database edits.
+These strings are merged into the sumo-l10n repository and become available in Pontoon for translation.

-* Translated strings from sumo-l10n are pushed to production.
+Translated strings from Pontoon are pushed automatically to the staging and production when there is a release to the respected environment.
+Usually this happens once a week.

 There are three ways to test the product:

 * Staging server: https://support.allizom.org​.
 * Production server: http://support.mozilla.org/.
-* Locally: if you want to test your update in a fast and independent way, you should [install Kitsune](https://kitsune.readthedocs.io/en/latest/localization.html#testing-localized-strings) on your computer.

-### Testing on production
+### Testing on production/staging

-Localization updates are pushed on Thursdays on staging for review in context, and on Mondays on production.
+Localization updates are pushed to the staging and production environments usually once a week.
+More often for staging.
 Either way, the SUMO team relies on contributors to find issues and report bugs that are usually fixed at a timely manner.

-### Testing locally

-Kitsune’s codebase is currently not ready for a large audience, and the SUMO team has very limited resources to support local installs.
-Unless you are technical and self sufficient, you are strongly advised to use Pontoon and staging server to preview your localization work.

-If you choose to give local install a try, follow the step by step instructions on [testing localized SUMO locally](https://kitsune.readthedocs.io/en/latest/localization.html#testing-localized-strings), including local installation of Kitsune, file compilation and steps to commit changes to repository.

 ## FAQ